Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Wilton, New Hampshire, is on par with statewide averages, it is notably more expensive than other forms of senior living in the area due to the intensive care and support required for those with cognitive challenges.

-Four Winds Community-iona House is known for providing memory care in Hillsborough county, New Hampshire.
-It can accommodate no more than 5 senior citizens.
-Four Winds Community-iona House offers luxury amenities that include access to geriatric physician, caregiving staff trained for Alzheimer’s care and aid with dining and meal choices to any seniors with dementia who reside in Wilton, NH and nearby areas.
-Four Winds Community-iona House is located at 1172 Gibbons Highway, 03086 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Four Winds Community-iona House excels at providing dementia and Alzheimer’s care in Hillsborough county, New Hampshire.
+It can accommodate a maximum of 5 elderly residents.
+Four Winds Community-iona House provides luxurious amenities that include programs for family members, promoted socialization and physical, occupational and speech therapy to any seniors who reside in Wilton, NH and nearby areas.
+Four Winds Community-iona House is situated at 1172 Gibbons Highway, 03086 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

 Memory care services, which are specialized for individuals with Alzheimer's disease, dementia, and other memory-related conditions, are crucial for ensuring that residents of Wilton, New Hampshire, receive the appropriate care.
 Paying for memory care can be a significant concern, especially for families with aging loved ones.
 One of the most common questions that arise is whether Medicare covers these costs in Wilton.